kwadzi/ror-dw-2015/guides/incident-reporter.md

 # app/views/incidents/_form.html.erb
 <%= f.select :category_id, options_from_collection_for_select(@categories, :id, :name), {}, {class: 'form-control'} %>
 ```

+Check the generateted HTML to understand the line above.

 But we get an error!
 Why? (solution below)